UselessGuru/UG-Miner/README.md

 ## Balances tracking

-Displays available balances and an estimation of when the pool payment threshold will be reached.
+Displays available balances and calculates an estimation of when the pool payment threshold will be reached.

 Supported pools: